SilverJolteon/MHP1-Event-Quest-Loader/README.md

 - Freedom (EUR) **cannot** load JP quests as it will crash.
 You must use the English or Spanish translated quests.

 ## Monster Hunter Portable/Freedom DX (xdelta patch only)
-- Includes the followng patches:
+- Includes the following patches:
   - Event Quest Loader
   - Input Drop Fix - by YuzucchiNyan
   - Hold to Gather - by YuzucchiNyan